This post for helping nurses find new quick and easy workouts that they can fit into even the busiest schedule.

 It reduces edema in the legs and feet

 Relieves tired leg muscles

 Helps reverse the effects of gravity and may help digestion

-Nurses need to experience what it is like to fell good in our their own skin?
+Nurses need to experience what it is like to feel good in their own skin.
 Yoga empowers nurses to create a happier, healthier and more productive work environment by making us the best version of ourselves.

 Here are a few tools to get you started in your yoga practice:

 I love this yoga mat.
 The quality is very good for the price.
 I have this exact mat in my living room and after 2 years it still looks brand new.
 It is soft with a relatively nice thickness compared to other yoga mats I have tried.
 In addition, it has nice grooves that keep the mat in place.